dzutrinh/Tic-Tac-Toe-AI/readme.md

 - MinGW64 (Windows)

 ## Notes
-- DOS support is now temporarily removed.
+- DOS support is now supported again.
 - Linux is not tested, I hope it would work :)
 - This is just a basic version of the game.
 Feels free to fork and modify anyway you need.